Edited by: Keri Stooksbury

 The Capital One Venture card is generally reserved for those who have demonstrated a long history of excellent credit practices.

 Here are some great rules of thumb to follow:

 Hot Tip: We’ve also put together a separate article on how to improve your credit score!

-Those who hold the card enjoy 2 complimentary visits to Capital One Lounges and Plaza Premium Lounges every year, the ability to earn up to 5x miles on purchases, complimentary Hertz Five Star status, and an up to $100 Global Entry/TSA PreCheck application fee credit.
+Those who hold the card enjoy 2 complimentary visits to Capital One Lounges and Plaza Premium Lounges every year, the ability to earn up to 5x miles on purchases, and a Global Entry or TSA PreCheck application fee credit.

 If you’re looking to add this card to your portfolio, be sure that you’re at least meeting the guidelines to get approved; since Capital One pulls all 3 credit bureaus, you run the risk of dinging all 3 of your credit reports if you don’t apply at the right time and end up getting declined.